ScottW514/terraform-provider-datapower/docs/data-sources/apisecuritytokenmanager.md

 page_title: "datapower_apisecuritytokenmanager Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  API security token manager

 ---

 # datapower_apisecuritytokenmanager (Data Source)

-API security token manager
+<p>The API security token manager provides the storage configuration for security objects, which include OAuth providers and user security.
+Each domain has the <tt>default</tt> API security token manager.
+This instance is used by the domain to store and manage API details.</p><p>The API security token service uses gateway-peering instances for the internal and external token stores.</p>

 ## Example Usage